themeteorchef/split-testing-with-meteor/README.md

 #### Tutorial: Split Testing with Meteor

 Gain insight into how your app is being used in the wild by tracking visitor actions.
-Identify weaknesses in your UI and then obliterate them with split testing (AKA A/B testing).
+Identify weaknesses in your UI and then obliterate them with split testing ( A/B testing).

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/split-testing-with-meteor)